 6) Rejigger your wording!

 In terms of the main description of each activity, complete sentences are usually not the way to go!
 Instead, try to incorporate a diverse group of action verbs.
+You can separate them with semi-colons (;).

-These six steps will help you cram the max amount of information into your Activities List while also providing a clear (and favorable) cross-section of who you are.
-You may need to reorder and adjust your Activities List a bit after you follow this process I’ve outlined, but with a little more thought, you’ll be able to communicate at a glance what your passions and interests are to any college admissions counselor.
-Best of luck to you!
-And if you need any more help with your Activities List, or even your college app essay, you know where to find me.
+These six steps will help you pack the max amount of information into your Activities List while also providing a clear (and favorable) cross-section of who you are.
+You may need to tweak and/or reorder your Activities List a bit after you follow the process I’ve just outlined, but with a little more thought, you’ll be able to communicate at a glance what your passions and interests are to any college admissions counselor.